cvetomir-todorov/CecoChat/docs/05-what-next.md

   - Add unit tests for parts worth the effort
 * Infrastructure
   - Setup versioning
-* Internal things and improvements
+* Performance
+  - Benchmark Cassandra write batches and consider alternatives
+  - Benchmark Kafka and improve its configuration
+* Improvements
   - Improve design and add implementation so that clients are certain there are no missed messages
+  - Improve monotonic clock skew and make snowflake ID generation to use it as `IdGen.ITimeSource`
+  - Improve partition assignment when servers are added/removed in order to minimize disconnects
-  - Improve error handling and add resilience
+  - Improve error handling, resilience, validation (e.g. gRPC requests)
-  - Compare Materialize servers immediate message write to bulk-loading data
-  - Benchmark Kafka and improve its configuration
   - Improve existing distributed tracing - baggage propagation, custom instrumentation implementation
   - Improve existing log aggregation - performance of Fluentd, ElasticSearch index customizations